Light, Life and Intelligence

 We also broadcast perfect pictures with ever greater clarity around the world, into space and into the homes of almost every person on the planet.
 While men have conceived these great systems, their foundation is in eternal truth and God has revealed them for our use.

 Is it so hard to see that God can hear or sense or feel our prayers as we send out our light emitting emotion and faith and direct it toward His presence?
 Is it hard to imagine all of our doings being recorded to stand with us at future judgement day where the recording of our bodies is revealed?

-If we fail to see and accept the power that Christ desires to give us the judgement will be a time of acknowledgement.
-A time when we know whether or not our desire was to have the greater light or to proceed on our own with limited light or even to darkness.
+If we fail to see and accept the power that Christ desires to give us, the judgement will be a time of acknowledgement.
+A time when we know whether or not our desire was to have the greater light or to proceed on our own with limited light or even in darkness at noon day.